oauth-wg/oauth-browser-based-apps/oauth-browser-based-apps.md

 First-Party Applications
 ========================

-While OAuth and OpenID Connect were initially created to allow third-party applications to access an API on behalf of a user, they have both proven to be useful in a first-party scenario as well.
+While OAuth was initially created to allow third-party applications to access an API on behalf of a user, it has proven to be useful in a first-party scenario as well.
 First-party apps are applications where the same organization provides both the API and the application.